 College Prep courses provide students with more time on individual topics and include more guided instruction when solving problems.
 These courses provide a more structured learning environment with additional support and time on each topic of study.
 Honors courses are appropriate for students with a high interest in mathematics who have demonstrated exceptional understanding of mathematical concepts and skills, can think abstractly and solve problems with a high degree of independence.
 Advanced Placement courses are recommended for honors students who are highly motivated and able to work independently.
-Students in Advanced Placement courses will complete a rigorous curriculum of study and take the AP Exam in May and pay an additional fee.
+Students in Advanced Placement courses will complete a rigorous curriculum of study, take the AP Exam in May and pay an additional fee.
+AP Summer work will be assigned.